Affairs & Infidelity

 We agree with Cynthia.

-Cynthia is one of our newsletter subscribers and she suggested that the power of laughter, fun and having a humorous attitude
+Cynthia is one of our newsletter subscribers and she suggested that the power of laughter, fun and having a humorous attitude is a great way to keep relationships growing, alive and connected and we totally agree with her.

-Norman Cousins, in his books "Anatomy of an Illness" and "Head First," proved that laughter creates endorphins within the body that actually helps promote healing when physical illness is present.
+Norman Cousins, in his books Anatomy of an Illness and Head First, proved that laughter creates endorphins within the body that actually helps promote healing when physical illness is present.
 Cousins cured his cancer by watching funny movies, reading jokes, books, and listening to tapes of comedy performances.
 Laughter truly was his medicine.

 A few years ago, Robin Williams starred in a film about a physician in West Virginia named Patch Adams who used humor as part of his "bed side manner" to help ease the pain of children who had been diagnosed as terminally ill.

-So the point is--if laughter can heal sick people and ease their pain, imagine what it can do for your relationships.
+So the point is–if laughter can heal sick people and ease their pain, imagine what it can do for your relationships.

 In our relationship, we've found that laughter is a great way for us to connect.

-We've been taking a few days off vacationing with friends at Folly Island beach and we've had a great time watching the dogs romp and play on the beach.
-We were awed by the black lab who caught the frisbee perfectedly each time her owner threw it.
+We’ve been taking a few days off vacationing with friends at Folly Island beach and we’ve had a great time watching the dogs romp and play on the beach.
+We were awed by the black lab who caught the frisbee perfectly each time her owner threw it.

-As we walked along the water's edge, we laughed as we watched other dogs run and play in the cold, ocean waves.
-They were having so much fun that we found ourselves
+As we walked along the water’s edge, we laughed as we watched other dogs run and play in the cold, ocean waves.
+They were having so much fun that we found ourselves having an equally good time watching them.

 You don't have to go to the beach to enjoy the connection of fun and laughter.